ptanov/gimp-plugin-remove-photosphere-creator/README.md

 #### using docker in automatic mode

-- `docker run --rm -it -e DISPLAY -v ~/.Xauthority:/root/.Xauthority -v /tmp/.X11-unix/:/tmp/.X11-unix/ -v /dev/dri/:/dev/dri/ --device=/dev/snd -v $(pwd):$(pwd) -v $(pwd):/data --name=gimp-plugin-remove-photosphere-creator ptanov/gimp-plugin-remove-photosphere-creator gimp -i -b '(python-fu-remove-photosphere-creator-batch 0 "*.JPG" "processed/" 580 )' -b '(gimp-quit 0)'`, where
+- `docker run --rm -it -e DISPLAY -v ~/.Xauthority:/root/.Xauthority -v /tmp/.X11-unix/:/tmp/.X11-unix/ -v /dev/dri/:/dev/dri/ --device=/dev/snd -v "$(pwd)":"$(pwd)" -v "$(pwd)":/data --name=gimp-plugin-remove-photosphere-creator ptanov/gimp-plugin-remove-photosphere-creator gimp -i -b '(python-fu-remove-photosphere-creator-batch 0 "*.JPG" "processed/" 580 )' -b '(gimp-quit 0)'`, where
   - `*.JPG` - files to process (in current folder).
 They must be 360 photos (photospheres) in [equirectangular projection](https://www.google.com/search?q=360+equirectangular+projection&tbm=isch).
   - `processed/` - where to put the the result (healed files)
   - `580` - pixels from the bottom that need to be inspected for the photosphere creator.
 See [Algorithm explanation](#Algorithm) for more information.